INaturalist: Research

 iNaturalist data has also been used to investigate phenology, the study of how life changes with the seasons.

+In Nov 2025, a literature review published in BioScience found representation of research across 128 countries and 638 taxonomic families.

-A 2023 field study comparing iNaturalist lichen records with expert identifications in Portugal and Italy found that fewer than half of the species logged by platform users matched the specialists' determinations, and roughly 70 % of species-level identifications that appeared only on iNaturalist were wrong.
+A 2023 field study comparing iNaturalist lichen records with expert identifications in Portugal and Italy found that fewer than half of the species logged by platform users matched the specialists' determinations, and roughly 70% of species-level identifications that appeared only on iNaturalist were wrong.
 The authors concluded that unchecked observations—especially of taxonomically difficult groups such as lichens—should be treated with caution when used for research, and they recommended raising the agreement threshold for "research-grade" status and providing clear imaging guidelines to volunteers.
+In a 2024 review of Red List practice for lichenized fungi, the authors cautioned that iNaturalist records are often difficult to verify from photographs alone and therefore should usually be excluded from lichen conservation assessments unless the species can be identified confidently from images or the observation has been expert-verified.

 Discovery and rediscovery

 Other published research focuses on the description of new species or rediscovery of species previously considered extinct.
-For example: